sublayerapp/sublayer_docs/docs/quick_start.md

 You can think of a Sublayer Generator as an object that takes some string inputs and runs them through an LLM to generate some new string output.

-In this example, we'll create a simple generator that takes a description of code and the technologies to use and generates code using an LLM like GPT-4.
+In this example, we'll demonstrate how to set up your environment for running tests with Rake, and then create a simple generator that takes a description of code and the technologies to use and generates code using an LLM like GPT-4.

 ---